 Samu'ila, used to her ways, said, "I know."
 The attendant picked up her book and again buried her nose in it.

-It was twenty minutes past eight in the morning, and the cybercafé was already three-quarters full.
+It was 8:20 in the morning, and the cybercafé was already three-quarters full.
 Samu'ila chose an unoccupied system at the far end of the room.
 Approaching it, he walked into a blast of air so cold he could feel the skin of his armpits break out in goose-pimples; the spot he had picked was in the path of the draft from one of the air conditioners.
 Despite this, Samu'ila pulled out the chair and sat down.
 He cracked his knuckles with anticipation and then drew out the sliding panel on which the keyboard lay and carefully punched in the password on his ticket.
 The monitor screen burst into life.
 With a happy smile on his face, Samu'ila bent his head over the keyboard and tip-tapped his way into the phantasmagoric realm of the worldwide web.

 There was an offline message in his Messenger box.